 Bike share (Lime)

-The cities of Port Phillip, Melbourne and Yarra have signed a Memorandum of Understanding (MOU) with Lime (formerly JUMP bikes) for a one-year trial of an electric bike share service commencing 14 December 2020.
+The cities of Port Phillip, Melbourne and Yarra signed a Memorandum of Understanding (MOU) with Lime (formerly JUMP bikes) for a one-year trial of an electric bike share service in December 2020.
+The one-year was extended and the bikes are still available to ride.
 The trial will allow us to understand how the bikes are being used and make sure the service is working for our community.

 The MOU establishes a framework for Lime to operate in Melbourne, supporting the safe use of e-bikes and protecting the amenity of our streets.